New Netherland settlements

-New Netherland (Nieuw-Nederland in Dutch) was the 17th century colonial province of the Republic of the Seven United Netherlands on the northeastern coast of North America.
+New Netherland (Nieuw-Nederland) was the 17th century colonial province of the Republic of the Seven United Netherlands on the northeastern coast of North America.
 The claimed territory was the land from the Delmarva Peninsula to southern Cape Cod.
 The settled areas are now part of the Mid-Atlantic states of New York, New Jersey, and Delaware, with small outposts in Connecticut and Pennsylvania.
 Its capital of New Amsterdam was located at the southern tip of the island of Manhattan on the Upper New York Bay.

 The region was initially explored in 1609 by Henry Hudson on an expedition for the Dutch East India Company.
 It was later surveyed and charted, and was given its name in 1614.
-The Dutch named the three main rivers of the province the Zuyd Rivier (South River, now the Delaware River), the Noort Rivier (North River, now the Hudson River), and the Versche Rivier (Fresh River, now the Connecticut River).
+The Dutch named the three main rivers of the province the Zuyd Rivier (now the Delaware River), the Noort Rivier (now the Hudson River), and the Versche Rivier (now the Connecticut River).
 They intended to use them to gain access to the interior, the indigenous population, and the lucrative fur trade.

 International law required discovery, charting, and settlement to perfect a territorial claim.
 Large scale settlement was rejected in favor of a formula that was working in Asia of establishing factories (trading posts with a military presence and a small support community).
 This period is sometimes referred to as the Dutch Golden Age, despite on-going wars on the European continent, and it was difficult to recruit people to leave the economic boom and cultural vibrancy of Europe.
-Mismanagement and under-funding by the Dutch West India Company hindered early settlement, as well as misunderstandings and armed conflict with Indians.
+Mismanagement and under-funding by the Dutch West India Company (WIC) hindered early settlement, as well as misunderstandings and armed conflict with Indians.
 Liberalization of trade, a degree of self-rule, and the loss of Dutch Brazil led to exponential growth in the 1650s.
 Transfers of power from the Netherlands to England were peaceful in the province, the last one formalized in 1674.